netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

 # <a name="prerequisite">Prerequisites</a>
- - Ensure that you have a Citrix ADM account.
-To use Citrix ADM, you must create a [Citrix Cloud account](https://docs.citrix.com/en-us/citrix-cloud/overview/signing-up-for-citrix-cloud/signing-up-for-citrix-cloud).
+ - Ensure that you have a NetScaler ADM account.
+To use NetScaler ADM, you must create a [NetScaler Cloud account](https://docs.citrix.com/en-us/citrix-cloud/overview/signing-up-for-citrix-cloud/signing-up-for-citrix-cloud).

-    To manage Citrix ADM with an Express account, see [Getting Started](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/getting-started.html#install-an-agent-as-a-microservice).
+    To manage NetScaler ADM with an Express account, see [Getting Started](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/getting-started.html#install-an-agent-as-a-microservice).

  - Ensure that your cluster [Kubernetes](https://kubernetes.io/) version should be 1.16 onwards.
- - Ensure that you have Citrix ADC VPX version 13.0–76.29 or later.
+ - Ensure that you have NetScaler VPX version 13.0–76.29 or later.
- - For deploying Citrix ADC VPX or MPX as an ingress gateway, you should establish the connectivity between Citrix ADC VPX or MPX and cluster nodes.
-This connectivity can be established by configuring routes on Citrix ADC as described in the [Static routing](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [Citrix Node Controller](https://github.com/citrix/citrix-k8s-node-controller).
+ - For deploying NetScaler VPX or MPX as an ingress gateway, you should establish the connectivity between NetScaler VPX or MPX and cluster nodes.
+This connectivity can be established by configuring routes on NetScaler as described in the [Static routing](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/network/staticrouting.md) or by deploying [NetScaler Node Controller](https://github.com/netscaler/netscaler-k8s-node-controller).
  - Ensure that you installed [Istio](https://istio.io) version 1.9.x or later on the Kubernetes cluster with [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com).
 For information about installing Prometheus, see [Installation Quick Start](https://istio.io/latest/docs/ops/integrations/prometheus/#option-1-quick-start) and for Grafana, see [Quick Start](https://istio.io/latest/docs/ops/integrations/grafana/#option-1-quick-start).
  - Ensure that the ports, mentioned in the [Ports](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/system-requirements.html#ports) document, are open.